dagger/dagger/docs/current/guides/252029-load-images-local-docker-engine.md

 The commands in this section deploy a local registry server without authentication or TLS.
 This is highly insecure and should only be used for local development, debugging and testing.
 Refer to the Docker documentation for details on [how to deploy a more secure and production-ready registry](https://docs.docker.com/registry/deploying/).
 :::

-This approach involves building and publishing the container image to a local registry, and then pulling from it as usual with Docker.
+This approach involves publishing the container image to a local registry, and then pulling from it as usual with Docker.
 Follow the steps below:

 1. Deploy a local container registry with Docker.
 This local registry must be configured to run in the same network as the Dagger Engine container, and must use a host volume for the registry data.